North York Moors: Middle Ages

 King William I of England and his Norman barons took control of the nation in 1066.
 Central to the imposition of Norman rule was the building of castles.
 There are well-preserved castle ruins at Helmsley, Pickering and Scarborough and others existed at Ayton, Danby, Mulgrave and Whorlton.
 In the 11th and 12th centuries monasteries were established on the moors at Whitby Abbey, Rievaulx Abbey, Byland Abbey and Mount Grace Priory.
 Gifts of land and money were bestowed on these establishments and the monastic orders became notable landowners, eventually owning about a third of the land in the area.
 The abbeys managed their land as sheep farms and became very rich on the profits.
 They continued to take in land from the waste and what remained of the forest and in the process gave the moors the distinctive landscape that still remains.
 Between 1536 and 1541, Henry VIII of England dissolved the monasteries, and confiscated and sold off their property.
 This was bought by individual people, some rich, but also some who had been tenants of the monasteries, and became privately owned land.

+A wide network of routeways (hollow ways and 'trods' – paved routeways made of flagstones) extend across the North York Moors.
+While many are medieval in date, some may even pre-date the Roman period.